-As “illness investigators”, medical laboratory scientists use sophisticated instruments to analyze blood and other body tissue and fluids – providing the essential information used to make diagnoses and plan treatment.
-From the anthrax assault on postal workers to the emergence of SARS and Avian Flu, these professionals are involved in investigating events that make headlines all over the world.
-The extensive scientific knowledge and skill developed through CLS also provides the student with a distinct advantage should he or she decide to pursue further academic or professional studies.
+As “illness investigators,” medical laboratory scientists use sophisticated instruments to analyze blood and other body tissue and fluids – providing the essential information used to make diagnoses and plan treatment.
+From the anthrax assault on postal workers to the emergence of SARS and avian flu, these professionals are involved in investigating events that make headlines all over the world.
+The extensive scientific knowledge and skill developed through the program also provides the student with a distinct advantage should he or she decide to pursue further academic or professional studies.

-Students interested in clinical lab science should contact the a CLS adviser at the KU Medical Center early in their college work.
-The University of Kansas CLS program requires two years of preparatory college coursework (57 hours minimum) and two years of professional coursework in the CLS program at KU Medical Center in Kansas City, Kan.
+Students interested in clinical laboratory science should contact the a CLS adviser at the KU Medical Center early in their college work.
+The KU CLS program requires two years of preparatory college coursework (57 hours minimum) and two years of professional coursework in the CLS program at KU Medical Center in Kansas City, Kan.
 The program is open to students with BA, BS or BGS degrees who have completed the prerequisites.